-SalesLoft nabs $70M at $500M valuation for its sales engagement platform – TechCrunch
+SalesLoft nabs $70M at around $600M valuation for its sales engagement platform – TechCrunch

 SalesLoft is not the only one that has spotted this opportunity, of course.
 There are dozens of others that are either competing on single or all aspects of the same services that SalesLoft provides, including the likes of Clari, Chorus.ai, Gong, Conversica, Afiniti and not least Outreach — which is seen as a direct competitor on sales engagement and itself raised $114 million on a $1.1 billion valuation earlier this month.

-One of the notable distinctions for SalesLoft is that one of its strategic investors is LinkedIn, which participated in its Series C. Before Microsoft acquired it, LinkedIn was seen as a potential competitor to SalesForce, and many thought that Microsoft’s acquisition was made squarely to help it compete against the CRM giant.
+One of the notable distinctions for SalesLoft is that one of its strategic investors is LinkedIn, which participated in its Series C. Before Microsoft acquired it, LinkedIn was seen as a potential competitor to Salesforce, and many thought that Microsoft’s acquisition was made squarely to help it compete against the CRM giant.

 These days, Porter said that his company and LinkedIn have a tight integration by way of LinkedIn’s Sales Navigator product, which SalesLoft users can access and utilise directly within SalesLoft, and they have a hotline to be apprised of and help shape LinkedIn’s API developments.
 SalesLoft is also increasingly building links into Microsoft Dynamics, the company’s CRM business.